Tails of Instability and Decay: a Hydrodynamic Perspective: Numerical Results

-We next investigate whether any of these behaviours change substantially in the presence of a bath at nonzero temperature.
+Do these behaviours change in the presence of a bath at nonzero temperature?
 FIG.~\ref{bath} shows the $x\geq 0$ part of the functions $\rho_p^{\pm}(x,t,\theta)$ (see also the video \cite{video2}).
 Two main changes occur.
 First, two continuous, static ridges are formed centred around $\theta\approx \pm \log(2T_a)= \pm 3$: the free fermion equilibrium distribution for temperature $T_a$.
-Second, the subsidiary peak observed at time $t=0$ no longer fully disintegrates under time evolution.
+Second, most importantly, the subsidiary peak observed at time $t=0$ no longer fully disintegrates under time evolution.
 Instead, it largely persists, propagating on top of the $\theta=-3$ ridge.
-The presence of this persisting peak has a very interesting physical interpretation.
-Because of the spread of velocities in the initial subsidiary peak, it cannot be explained by a large population of particles at constant velocity $+1$.
+Because of the spread of effective velocities in the initial subsidiary peak, this cannot be explained by a large population of particles at constant velocity $+1$. { Indeed, there is a large difference between the effective velocity and the propagation velocity of these particles, as discussed in Section \ref{ApB}}.
 Why is this wave travelling at speed $+1$, riding on the bath?
-The answer is that the large wave of particles $-$ going at velocity $+1$ interacts with particles $+$ in the bath, something that is possible because they are present around the rapidities of the subsidiary peak.
+The answer is that the large wave of particles $-$ going at velocity $+1$ interacts with particles $+$ in the bath, because they are present around the rapidities of the subsidiary peak.
 They form unstable particles as they pass by, thus changing the bath density.
-The resulting effect is akin to having a fluid that is magnetic, and running a magnet pass it.
+This is akin to having a fluid that is magnetic, and running a { magnet past it}\footnote{ Hereafter we use the terminology ``magnetic fluid" in a very loose sense.
+We are not claiming that we see the physics of magnetic fluids in all its complexity, only that the interaction between the interacting peak of particle ($-$) and the bath of particle ($+$) is qualitatively similar in its effects to the interaction that occurs when a magnet is run past a magnetic substance.}.
 We see a wave that follows the magnet but the fluid itself does not need to move.
 This is a hydrodynamic effect never previously seen in the GHD context.
-It is also worth pointing out that the life-time of the unstable particles is of order $e^{-\frac{\sigma}{2}}$ and that the persisting peak represents a constant density of unstable particles, that is, particles rapidly decay and reform within this density, with the end result of preserving it for large times.
+We point out that the life-time of the unstable particles is of order $e^{-\frac{\sigma}{2}}$: unstable particles rapidly decay and reform within the persistent peak, with the end result of preserving it for large times. { Comparing with free-particle evolution, where no persistent wave occurs, gives further insight, as discussed in Section \ref{ApC}.}